 Posterior lumbar discectomy

 Posterior lumbar discectomy is a surgery to remove a herniated or degenerative disc in the lower spine.
-The incision is made posterior, through the back muscles, to reach and remove the disc pressing on the nerve.
-Discectomy may be recommended if physical therapy or medication fail to relieve leg or back pain caused by pinched spinal nerves.
-It may also be needed if you have signs of nerve damage, such as weakness or loss of feeling in your legs.
+The incision is made posterior, through the back muscles, to remove the disc pressing on the nerve.
+Discectomy may be recommended if physical therapy or medication fail to relieve leg or back pain or if you have signs of nerve damage, such as weakness or loss of feeling in your legs.
 The surgery can be performed in an open or minimally invasive technique.

-(top view of vertebra) A herniated disc occurs when the gel-filled nucleus material escapes through a tear in the disc annulus and compresses the spinal nerve causing pain and swelling.
+A herniated disc occurs when the gel-filled nucleus escapes through a tear in the disc annulus and compresses the spinal nerve causing pain and swelling.

 What is posterior lumbar discectomy?